shivathapaa/Nepali-Date-Picker/README.md

 To add the nepali-date-picker library to your Android project, include the following dependency in your module/app-level build.gradle file:

-> If you encounter version conflict either use `2.0.0-beta06` or update your jetbrains compose version to `1.7.0-beta01`.
+> If you encounter version conflict using this library then you can either use `2.0.0-beta06` or update your jetbrains compose version to `1.7.0-beta01`.
 Check [this release](https://github.com/shivathapaa/Nepali-Date-Picker/releases/tag/2.0.0-beta07) for more details.

 ```kotlin
 // For app using Kotlin version before 2.0.0